syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 ## Converting PDF to Image

-PDF pages can be converted to images.
-To add PDF to image functionality in an application, you need to add the below mentioned assemblies as reference to the project.
+PDF pages can be converted into images.
+To add PDF to image functionality in an application, add the following assemblies as reference to the project:

 1. Syncfusion.Compression.Base.dll
 2. Syncfusion.Pdf.Base.dll
-3. Syncfusion.PdfViewer.Windows.dll

 The following code snippet illustrates how to convert PDF page into image.